Monad: Sequencing Dependent Computations

 The Solution: flatMap

-A Monad builds on Applicative by adding one crucial ability: flatMap.
-Whilst map takes a simple function A -> B, flatMap takes a function that returns a new value already wrapped in the monadic context, i.e., A -> Kind<F, B>.
-It then flattens the nested result into a simple Kind<F, B>.
+A Monad builds on Applicative by adding one operation.
+Whereas map takes A -> B, flatMap takes A -> Kind<F, B>: a function that itself produces a new container, which flatMap then quietly flattens for us.

 import org.higherkindedj.hkt.Kind;